-Spreading over 400 acres of land on the southern shore of Nantucket, originally called Miacomet by the native Wampanoag tribes, this golf course was purchased in 1956 for a pasture for cows.
+Spreading over 400 acres of land on the southern shore of Nantucket, originally called Miacomet by the native Wampanoag tribes, this golf course was purchased in 1956 for a cow’s pasture.

 Fortunately, the owner of the land, Ralph Marble, transformed the land into a golf course in 1963.
 In the 1980s, the owner sold the land and the course to the local Nantucket island bank.

 In 2003, the bank expanded the course into an 18-hole facility.
-And in 2007 the entire course was completely renovated and became among the best in the region.
+And in 2007, the original 9 holes were completely renovated, and the entire course became among the best in the region.

-The year-round course has four tee options, practice facilities, a driving range, putting greens, carts, and a pro shop, and is perfect for professionals and for newbie golfers alike.
+The year-round course has multiple tee options, practice facilities, a driving range, putting greens, carts, and a pro shop, and it is perfect for professionals and newbie golfers alike.

-Apart from the scenic views, you can enjoy eating lunch and dinner at the restaurant on the grounds, which is considered one of the best on the island.
-There are also beverage carts with available drinks and snacks for the visitors.
-Follow the restaurant on Instagram for more info on the menu and some stunning photos of the site.
+Apart from the scenic views, you can enjoy lunch and dinner at the restaurant on the grounds, which is considered one of the best on the island.
+There are beverage carts with available drinks and snacks for visitors.
+Follow the restaurant on Instagram for more info on the menu and photos.
 Reservations are required.